swdavey/wphol/workshop/mds_read_replicas.md

     ![Wordpress snippet settings](../images/WP-plugins-wpcode-snippet_conf1.png)

-9. Keep the default "Insert before paragraph 1" and at the top of the page
+9. Scroll down to the Insertion section.
+Keep the defaults as they are: location should read "Insert before paragraph" and paragraph number should be "1"
-    1. Click Inactive switch to activate (the switch should turn blue)
+    1. Click Inactive switch to activate (the name won't change but the background of the switch should turn blue)
-    2. Click "Update" to save your changes
+    2. Click on the button in the top left of the screen next to the "Inactive" switch.
+If this is your first pass it will have a "Save" label, if this a subsequent pass (due to an ealier mistake) it will have an "Update" label.

     ![Wordpress snippet save](../images/WP-plugins-wpcode-snippet_conf2.png)